lassenym/poke-weakness-calc/README.md

    - Ensure both files are in the same folder on your system.

 3. **Run the Program**
-   - Open a terminal and navigate to the directory where the files are located.
    - Execute the Python file using:
      ```bash
      python path/to/poke-weakness-calc.py